SAP-archive/teched2020-DT261/exercises/ex0/README.md

 5. Click the button `Open Workspace`.
 In the dialog `Open Workspace`, navigate to `projects/teched2020-DT261/webshop` and click `Open`.
 <br>![](/exercises/ex0/images/open_workspace.png)

 Have a look at the view `EXPLORER` on the left.
-If it looks like this, you have successfully completed this section and your IDE is set up.
+If you can expand the source directories to make it looks like this, you have successfully completed this section and your IDE is set up.
 <br>![](/exercises/ex0/images/IDE_ready.png)